Texas Home Repair Grants 2026: USDA, City & Senior Help

 The numbers

-- Grant repayment rule: the grant generally must be repaid if the home is sold within 3 years (Read the full USDA 504 Guide).
+- Repayment: A grant must generally be repaid if the home is sold within three years.

 Texas USDA Housing Staff: (254) 742-9770